-Clinical and academic partners headed by the ENERCA members Hospital "CLÍNIC I PROVINCIAL" in Barcelona and the Medical Centre of the University of Utrecht jointly revised the catalogue of putative rare anaemias to investigate.
+Clinical and academic partners headed by the ENERCA members in Barcelona and the Medical Centre of the University of Utrecht jointly revised the catalogue of putative rare anaemias to investigate.
 Additionally, patients with undiagnosed anaemia were identified.
 The academic/clinical partners designed study protocols including standard assays, like complete blood cell counts, electrophoresis, ektacytometry and osmotic fragility tests, but also investigations of cellular metabolism, enzymatic assays, ion flux measurements, Calcium handling, electrophysiological properties and such complementing the expertise of the different partners to gain an overall picture.
 Their measurements are ongoing, based on the shipping of blood samples between the partners.
 Different transportation conditions have been experimentally tested for their usability relative to the study protocols and the results were published.
+Increase of intracellular free Calcium was identified as a common element causing the symptoms of various rare anaemias (channelopathies and enzymatic diseases).
+Furthermore CoMMiTMenT and in particular measurements with MeCheM were accompanying a clinical pilot trial where the NMDA-receptor blocker Memantine was tested as a medication for the treatment of sickle cell disease - initial results are promising!

-Further results were published in scientific journals, and dissemination activities were performed through press releases for the general public and scientific presentations at the meetings of the European Red Cell Society (ERCS) and other conferences.
+These and further results were published or are in preparation to be published in scientific journals, and dissemination activities were performed through press releases for the general public and scientific presentations at the meetings of the European Red Cell Society (ERCS) and other conferences.
 Further progress can be followed on the project's website <http://rare-anaemia.eu>.